yudiz-solutions/AlamofireDemo/README.md

 ## Other API Usages

-+ `KPWebCall.swift` allow you make your webcall simple and esier. set your http header in `headers` in 'KPWebCall' file. also it allow to set parameter encoding like.
++ `YZWebCall.swift` allow you make your webcall simple and esier. set your http header in `headers` in 'YZWebCall' file. also it allow to set parameter encoding like.
 (Josn, xml), default set to urlencoding.
 ```
 var headers: HTTPHeaders = [
   "Content-Type": "application/x-www-form-urlencoded"